Halloween special offer banner

 And many more.

-This has to be placed right after your hook story and before the main CTA.
+This has to be placed right after your story hook and before the main CTA.

 iv.
 Add Persuasive CTAs That Resonates With Your Hook Story